v-sec0/ccna-mdnotes/L2/Spanning Tree Protocol.md

 A **listening port** is a port that listens for BDPUs to make sure no loops occur on the network before passing data frames.
 - A port in the listening state prepares to forward data frames without populating the MAC address table.

-A **learning port** is a port that listens to BDPUs and learns all the path in a switched network
+A **learning port** is a port that listens to BDPUs and learns all the path in a switched network.
+- A port in the learning state populates the MAC address table